Eleanor-Shellstrop/bucket-list/README.md

 This is an app to make customizable, printable lists for all seasons.
 Included are some generated activities to add, but users can write in their own as well.

 IN PROGRESS.

+Requirement Features:
+* Create an array, dictionary or list, populate it with multiple values, retrieve at least one value, and use or display it in your application.